jgam/college-recommend/college/README.md

 - context API. problem is in App.js still, the auth is saved as false even when we change it...

 - call Context within the component and fixed the problem.
 Based on that, need to change Headers.

+- Context done and need to fix small things such as password and session or cookies for saving password

+## 20200604

+### Several Fixes

+- input password
+- localstorage to sessions or cookies

+### adding like functionalities for colleges when user True